oracle-livelabs/apex/forms-to-apex-adb/intro/introduction.md

 - Build APEX Application
 - Enhance APEX Application

-*Note: This workshop assumes you are using Oracle APEX 24.1.*
+*Note: This workshop assumes you are using Oracle APEX 24.1.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

 ### **Let's Get Started!**